Forest Academy Nursery

 At Forest Academy Nursery we are committed to offering a rich curriculum that engages, inspires and challenges all children.
 We provide them with the opportunity to develop to their full potential in a setting where they feel safe, valued and happy, and where learning is fun.
 Each child will experience the best possible start to their education with secure foundations and skills on which their future learning can be built.
 They will have the opportunity to learn and play in a language rich environment that promotes diversity and inclusion and encourages children to feel confident to take risks and become independent life-long learners.
 Our aim is that every child will journey through our Nursery, building a memory bank of learning experiences that positively impact on them for the rest of their lives.

-In the setting there are two interconnecting classrooms, an outside garden which is shared with the Reception Class children and a wealth of exciting and engaging resources.
+In the setting there are two interconnecting classrooms and an outside garden where a wealth of exciting and engaging resources are available for the children to access.
 We provide a variety of different activities and resources for the children to choose from daily.
 The staff carefully plan the environment to meet the needs of the children and promote learning through the children’s interests.
 Staff play alongside the children and develop their activities into learning opportunities.
-For each session there is a class teacher and two teaching assistants.

 The prime areas are:

 - Personal, Social and Emotional

 The specific areas are:

 Children start nursery in the September after their third birthday.

 Our nursery can offer provision for 15hr and 30hr entitlement.
 Our sessions run